MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/installation.md

 :::warning

-Polykey-CLI has only been tested on Linux.
+Polykey-CLI has only been tested on Linux and macOS.
 We are working on supporting other platforms.
 There's minor teething problems when it comes supporting other platforms.
 Help us by reporting issues.

 :::